NguyenTrongPhuc552003/NguyenTrongPhuc552003/README.md

 ## Hi there!
 I'm Phuc — but you can call me "the guy who makes robots dance (sometimes not)."

-- Final-year embedded student learning the dark arts of kernel drivers and wireless sorcery.
+- Experienced embedded engineer learning the dark arts of kernel drivers and wireless sorcery.
-- Currently battling with Embedded Linux on some old SBCs.
+- Currently battling with Embedded Linux on some "old" SBCs.
 - Writing drivers from scratch, just because "it builds character."
 - Obsessed with making things *modular*, *clean*, and *sometimes overly complicated*.
 - Surviving on coffee, debugging logs, and pure hope.